jwestfall69/openkey-kabuki/README.md

 Bottom Side:<br>
 ![qsound bottom dbs reverted](images/qsound_bottom_dbs_reverted.jpg)

-Its hard to tell from the picture, but pins 30 and 31 on the QSound program rom are jumpered together.
+Its hard to tell from the picture, but pins 30 and 31 on the QSound program rom are jumper'd together.